cogent3/ensembldb3/doc/index.rst

 Overview
 ********

 ``ensembldb3`` provides python 3 compatible bindings to the Ensembl_ MySQL databases.
 It also includes capabilities for administering these databases locally.
 Specifically, tools for downloading MySQL dumps, installing those locally and removing old releases.

 See the `EnsemblDb project page <https://bitbucket.org/pycogent3/ensembldb3>`_ for the latest version of the code.

+*******
+History
+*******

+``ensembldb3`` began it's existence in 2009 as ``cogent.db.ensembl``, a part of PyCogent.
+With the port of PyCogent to Python 3 (resulting in `PyCogent3 <https://bitbucket.org/pycogent3/cogent3>`_), it was decided to split the Ensembl querying code out into it's own project.
+This will make it easier to increase features and improve the project visibility.

 .. todo::